ethantw/font-handsome/README.md

 ```

 ### Starting or end point (::before/::after)
 Defaultly Font Handsome uses `::before` pseudo element for placing icons.
 Assign icons onto `::after` pseudo element with the prefix `fha-*`.
-This normally makes the icon appear in the end side of its container.
+This normally makes the icon appear in the end point of its container.

 #### Syntax for end-point icon
 ```scss